5 Home Remedies for Allergic Rhinitis

 Allergic rhinitis affects a large part of the population.
 It’s an annoying and limiting condition where the nasal mucus become inflamed, hence bringing congestion, sneezing, and a consonantly stuffy nose.

-They may spend their day with a tissue in hand, and it is common that that inflammation even reaches their eyes, forming what is known as rhinoconjunctivitis.
+They may spend their day with a tissue in hand, and the inflammation often even reaches their eyes, forming what is known as rhinoconjunctivitis.

-If you suffer from allergic rhinitis, then you may know that the cause of all this is a pathogen that you’re allergic to.
-After inhaling pollen or a speck of dust, your body reacts by defending itself with a number of symptoms that usually last for days or weeks.
+If you suffer from allergic rhinitis, then you may know that the cause of all this is a germ that you’re allergic to.
+As a consequence of inhaling pollen or a speck of dust, your body reacts by defending itself with a number of symptoms that usually last for days or weeks.

 It should also be noted that rhinitis may appear in a common cold.
-However, allergic rhinitis usually crops up more intensely at certain times of the year and lasts longer than the winter cold we’re all familiar with.
+However, allergic rhinitis usually crops up more intensely at certain times of the year.
+Furthermore, it can also last longer than the winter cold we’re all familiar with.

-When this condition appears, it’s necessary to know what causes it rather than focusing on relieving the symptoms.
+When this condition appears, we need to know what causes it, rather than focusing on relieving the symptoms.
 To do this, you must go to a specialist to do the relevant allergy tests.

 1. Eat garlic in the morning to prevent and treat rhinitis

-Garlic is one of the best natural antibiotics available.
-The reason it helps relieve the symptoms associated with rhinitis is because it contains quercetin.
+First of all, we should realize that garlic is one of the best natural antibiotics available.
+The reason it can help to relieve the symptoms associated with rhinitis is because it contains quercetin.

 - Quercetin is a flavonoid also found in onions and has wonderful properties for treating allergic processes.

 - We also can’t forget that garlic has antibacterial and antiviral properties.